 In “When the Church Leaves the Building”, I tell the story of a very elderly couple living together with a single man in a ghost town located in a remote area of Southern Arizona.

 I will summarize here briefly.
 In circa 1887, a small group of believers formed a community in what is still today a very remote area.
 Although the group of about 30 people disbanded in 1889, two of the original residents returned later and were still there when my wife and I visited in the late 1970’s.
-John and Anna McIntire lived in house a couple hundred feet up the hill from the old school house and meeting room.
-It turned out that John remembered me and my family as we used to visit them before they moved back into Sunnyside.
+John and Anna McIntire lived in a house a couple hundred feet up the hill from the old school house and meeting room.
+It turned out that John remembered my family and me since we used to visit them before they moved back into Sunnyside.
 More remarkably, Rachel found out she and Anna were distant relatives!
-They served us some apple pie fresh out of their wood-burning stove and soon were talking about the subject most dear to their heart.
+They served us some apple pie fresh out of their wood-burning stove and were soon talking about the subject most dear to their heart.
 John’s eyes beamed as he shared his love for Jesus and his burden for the lost.
-We couldn’t help but wonder why one who was so concerned for lost souls would live in an area so remote that you had to travel miles from any town, first by lonely highway, then via dirt road, and finally a two-wheel trail to find them.
+We couldn’t help but wonder why one who was so concerned for lost souls would live in an area so remote that you had to travel miles from any town, first by lonely highway, then via dirt road, and finally a two-wheeled trail to find them.
 But then he began to tell us how God brought the people to him.
 College and University students majoring in historical research would travel to Sunnyside as a group on weekends.
 John was their guide and living history teacher.
 As he told the story of the Christian community, the gospel was shared and seen from the love that flowed through his wife and himself.